 - Plugins – you have access to thousands of plugins that increase the functionality of your blog.

-- Cost – you will have to pay for a domain name and hosting services through a third-party site such as HostGator, Go Daddy or Blue Host.
+- Cost – you will have to pay for a domain name and hosting services through a third-party site such as Bluehost (my recommendation).

 - Learning curve – because WordPress is so feature rich, it does take some time to familiarize yourself with the WordPress interface.

 - Security – unfortunately, WordPress is a target for hackers.
-There are steps you can take to make your blog more secure.
+However, there are steps you can take to make your blog more secure.

 - Backups – you are responsible for making sure you backup your blog.
-Since your WordPress blog can be hacked at any time, it is important to always have a recent backup of your blog available.
+Since your WordPress blog can be hacked at any time, it is essential always to have a recent backup of your blog available.

 I’ve used both Blogger and WordPress.
 I prefer WordPress because it gives me complete control over my blog and is overall the better choice based on my needs.

-For the everyday blogger, I highly recommend the Blogger platform.
-By “everyday blogger”, I’m referring to someone who doesn’t plan on making money from blogging and doesn’t need any fancy bells and whistles.
+For the everyday blogger, I recommend the Blogger platform.
+By “everyday blogger,” I’m referring to someone who doesn’t plan on making money from blogging and doesn’t need any fancy bells and whistles.

 Blogger is free, easy to use, customizable, and it gets the job done.
-If however you own a business or have plans to blog for profit, I absolutely recommend WordPress.
+If however, you own a business or have plans to blog for profit, I absolutely recommend WordPress.
+Having a self-hosted WordPress.org blog is a smart move, especially if you have plans on growing and monetizing your blog.
+Self-hosted WordPress blogs are looked at as being more professional, which is why they’re a top choice for professional bloggers.
+Going self-hosted is easy, affordable, and will allow you to grow your blog without limitations.